Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Steep learning curve

-However, it should be noted that using an IDE can involve a steep learning curve, especially for those who are new to software development.
+However, it's worth noting that using an IDE can involve a steep learning curve, especially for those new to software development.
 Using all the features of an IDE can take time to master.

 Platform specificities